dpwiese/personal-website/content/posts/selenium.md

 Now that elements on the page can be found, information about them will likely want to be captured, whether it is text or images.
 In the case of this project, saving an image wasn't sufficient as they were overlayed with `<div>`s carefully placed on top of the image as numbered annotations that needed to be captured as well, so a screenshot was necessary.
+It was also helpful to change the screen size therby changing the size of the element being captured with the screenshot.

 ```python
 # Get innerText